SkylerLipthay/survive/README.md

 System prevalence has been around since at least 2001 with Klaus Wuestefeld's [Prevayler](http://prevayler.org/), an implementation of the pattern in Java.
-The simplicity of this architectural model is quite appealing, but there are many trade-offs to consider when adopting it.
-Unfortunately there's a shocking amount of dogmatism on both sides, which can be reviewed on the legendary [wiki.c2.com](http://wiki.c2.com/?PrevalenceLayer).
+The simplicity of this architectural model is quite appealing.
+However, there are trade-offs to consider when adopting it, which can be reviewed on the legendary [wiki.c2.com](http://wiki.c2.com/?PrevalenceLayer).
 Even if the discussion is quite old, most of the points seem to me to still be relevant today.

 * [Object Prevalence: An In-Memory, No-Database Solution to Persistence](https://medium.com/@paul_83250/object-prevalence-an-in-memory-no-database-solution-to-persistence-a1ebcd1493b0)